Kagglu/KaggluElections/README.md

 # KaggluElections

 Minecraft election plugin.
-No guarentees that everything works.

-Check the wiki page for help on the election commands
+Check the wiki page for help with commands